 Purchases of digital currencies by the Group are included within investing activities in the consolidated statements of cash flows.
-The utilization of digital currencies in exchange of services are included within operating activities in the consolidated statements of cash flows and any gains or losses from such use are included in other income (expense) in the consolidated statements of or its gains or losses in accordance with the first in first out (FIFO) method.
+The utilization of digital currencies in exchange of services are included within operating activities in the consolidated statements of cash flows and any gains or losses from such use are included in other income (expense) in the consolidated statements of operations.
+The Company accounts for its gains or losses in accordance with the first in first out (FIFO) method.